‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 Ten people endured non-life-threatening injuries from the Mountain Fire, which are mostly related to smoke inhalation, Ventura County Sheriff Jim Fryhoff said.

+At least 168 structures have been destroyed by the fire, while 67 have been left damaged, according to a Sunday evening update.
+Currently, 2,812 personnel are assigned to the fire and ten damage inspection teams have been deployed to inspect structures along the path of the blaze.

 Firefighters have been working aggressively to gain control of the Mountain Fire by dropping water from helicopters.
-The fire, which had virtually no containment for more than 24 hours, was 26% contained Sunday afternoon, according to Cal Fire.
+The fire, which had virtually no containment for more than 24 hours, was 31% contained Sunday evening, according to Cal Fire.

 Fire activity died down Thursday night into Friday and firefighters are racing to take advantage of improved weather conditions before gusty Santa Ana winds – which helped drive the fire’s explosive growth – potentially arrive again next week, Capt.
 Thomas Shoots, a Cal Fire spokesperson, told CNN.
 Officials reported positive results Friday evening after gaining slightly more containment on the fire with no further growth.